iUnstable0/HttpProxyService/README.md

 })
 ```

-*Notes: If the code output error 409, it means the gear is already favorited.*
+*Notes: If it warns error 409, it means the user already favorited the gear.*

 See https://catalog.roblox.com/docs#!/Favorites/post_v1_favorites_users_userId_assets_assetId_favorite